rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

     - Only calculate the height cost once per robot footprint, the max height the robot has to go through instead of the max height of every colliding point in the footprint
         - This could reduce the weight of height cost though which might cause the robot to choose trajectories that go through wall just to get a lower distance cost

+- No height cost being calculated once the rover is stuck in an obstacle, why??????

 ## Future Goals